-When this Privacy Notice mentions “Sourcery,” “we,” “us,” or “our,” it refers to the California company Sourcery, LLC. you are contracting with.
+When this Privacy Notice mentions “Sourcery,” “we,” “us,” or “our,” it refers to the Delaware company Sourcery Media, Inc. you are contracting with.

 1. What This Privacy Notice Covers